oils-for-unix/blog-code/typescript/notes.md

     - the TYPESCRIPT code become statically typed (valid), and we didn't have to use @ts-nocheck

+- Typescript `interface Bool {}` vs `type Bool = ` is a confusing -- they are
+  ALMOST interchangeable, and it has changed between versions
+  - The language certainly works well, and is sophisticated, but it seems like it was a bit cobbled together

 ## Notes on Deno

 Used all the tools: